MichaelCurrin/dev-cheatsheets/cheatsheets/javascript/general/tests.md

 ---
 # Tests

+## Resources

-For resources and links, see [Tests](https://github.com/MichaelCurrin/learn-to-code/blob/master/en/topics/scripting_languages/JavaScript/tests.md) guide.
+For links around the frameworks and using them, see [Tests](https://michaelcurrin.github.io/dev-resources/resources/javascript/tests/) guide.

 ## Spec file